Let There Be More Light

-"Let There Be More Light" is the opening track on Pink Floyd's second album, A Saucerful of Secrets.
+"Let There Be More Light" is a song by English rock band Pink Floyd and the opening track on their second album, A Saucerful of Secrets.
 It was also released in edited form as the fourth American single by the group.

 Writing and recording

 The song is written by Roger Waters.
 It begins with an iterative bass line before the vocals start.
 The first, gentler vocals are performed by Rick Wright with Waters whispering, and the following, harder refrain is sung by David Gilmour.
 The last two minutes of the song mark the first appearance of a guitar solo by Gilmour on a Pink Floyd album, though it has been disputed to be former guitarist Syd Barrett by Andrew King, their manager at the time.

 Lyrical themes

 "Let There Be More Light" describes the imagined descent of a fantastical spacecraft at RAF Mildenhall, north-east of Waters' hometown of Cambridge.
 From 1950, RAF Mildenhall primarily supported US Air Force operations, including the Strategic Air Command.